richarah/aviasales-python/README.md

 # aviasales-python

-A Python wrapper for accessing flight ticket prices, routes, and other data via the Aviasales API
+A Python wrapper for accessing flight ticket prices, routes, and other data via the Aviasales Flight Data API

 ## Features